zukobronja/openshift-sti-java-8/README.md

 # Requirements

-Your application uses Java 8 and builds with maven.
+Your application uses Java 8 and builds with Maven.

+# Features

+Just a short list of what is (and is not) working:

+- Check out and build your application
+- Custom start script
+- Re-use local Maven repository to avoid downloading all dependencies every time.
+- (Optional) Clean up after build to reduce image size.
+Create ```bin/cleanup```
+- TODO?
+Incremental build through re-store of target folders

 # Build this STI base